 The foreign ministry has also been unable to contact Sweden’s honourary consul in Port-au-Prince, as both fixed-line and mobile telephone networks remained out of service following the quake, the Dagens Nyheter (DN) newspaper reports.

-In addition to preparations by Sweden’s Civil Contingencies Agency, the Swedish branch of the Red Cross">Red Cross has teamed up with the Expressen newspaper in a drive for donations to assist victims of the earthquake.
+In addition to preparations by Sweden’s Civil Contingencies Agency, the Swedish branch of the Red Cross has teamed up with the Expressen newspaper in a drive for donations to assist victims of the earthquake.

 According to the head of operations in Haiti for the Swedish chapter of the Star of Hope aid group, around half the buildings in and around Port-au-Prince have been destroyed.